 - Settled – the transaction is settled when the money hits the merchant account in the PSP’s system to be soon transferred to the payee’s bank account.

-4. Currency matters but one does not need an account in, say, Kyrgyzstanian Som to sell their merchandise to customers from Kyrgyzstan and let them pay in their local currency.
+4. Currencies matter: remember you don't need an account in Kyrgyzstanian Som to sell to customers from Kyrgyzstan

 While talking about currencies in online payments, as seen from a merchant’s perspective, there are two important terms: transaction currency and settlement currency.